wizarddata/Ergo-S-1/README.md

 This is the first step in acheiving that goal.
 The cases are designed to give you easy access to the switches for hand wiring.
 There's a parts list below for everything else that you'll need.

 **What Switches / Keycaps Can I Use?**
->This layout was designed to be compatible with standard cherry/oem 104 key sets.
-DCS is also compatible, but DSA or SA will not work on all keys due to the curvature.
+>This layout was designed to be compatible with standard **cherry/oem 104 key** sets.
+DCS is also compatible, but DSA or SA will not work on all keys due to the keywell shape.
-This case is compabilbe with cherry mx and gateron switches.
+This case is compabilbe with **cherry mx and gateron switches**.
 The switches are held in plase by the recess in the sides, so alternate designs like kailh or otemu will not fit.

 **Can You Make Me One?**
 >While this case is open source and free for anyone to build on their own, it can be challenging to get the print just right.
 So I have some available in my Etsy store.